Up to 60% off sofas & mattresses — limited‑time deals.

 Waterproof couch covers vs waterproof upholstery

-A cover is the quickest retrofit, but it can shift and leak at seams.
-Built-in protection looks better long term, yet only works when the foam is protected by a liner or encasement.
+A cover is the fastest retrofit, especially if you are comparing a washable cover sofa approach, but it can still shift and leak at the seams.
+Built-in protection looks cleaner over time, yet it only works when the cushion core has a liner or encasement behind the upholstery.

 Best “waterproof” sofas for kids and pets